Saturday, January 15, 2011

 salt and freshly-ground black pepper to taste

 Place the broth, onion, squash, chicken substitute or tofu, barley, potato, celery, soy bacon bits (or liquid smoke), bay leaf, thyme, and savory into a soup pot and bring to a boil.
 Turn down to low heat, cover and simmer for 30 minutes.
 Stir in the milk and taste for salt and pepper.
 Sprinkle each serving with chopped parsley, if you like.
-NOTE: If the soup is too thick, or gets too thick when cooled, just add a bit more broth and/or nondairy milk.
+NOTE: If the soup is too thick, or gets too thick when cooled, just add a bit more broth until it is the consistency you like.

 Nutrition (per serving): 236.1 calories; 8% calories from fat; 2.2g total fat; 0.0mg cholesterol; 86.8mg sodium; 659.4mg potassium; 47.8g carbohydrates; 8.7g fiber; 4.1g sugar; 9.0g protein.